FEATURES

 “Sir, Tumhi bachat gatasathi khup sundar kam karta, setkaryansathi kam karta, janvarasathi kam karit ahat, pan mulanchya shikshana sathi kahi karu shakata kay?
 Amhala shikshan pahije, baki amhee paryayee upajivikaa nakkeech baghu!” exclaimed Sejal Prakash Kapgate, a young girl of 21 after I had finished my lecture during an awareness program in a village along the buffer area of Nawegaon Nagzira Tiger Reserve (NNTR).
 It had me thinking.

 Education is certainly the greatest gift you can give to any child and education alone is the solution to most world problems.
 This includes the awareness we have been trying to bring around wildlife conservation.
-Sejal had got it right when she asked that if there was a way that our efforts can also support the education of local kids, who are the future of the nation.
+Sejal had got it right when she asked if there was a way that our efforts could also support the education of local kids, who are the future of the nation.

 Immediately, she had everyone’s attention.
 This certainly is not the usual question you would expect during an awareness event.
 When I inquired further, Sejal explained that the local kids don’t have access to good books.
 Being unable to pay higher tuition fees or schooling in larger cities, the likes of Sejal, who hope for a brighter future, are forced to give up on their dreams.

 Many students in the adjoining villages have left school because they have been unable to pay for books.
-Most of them, support their families, by sharing work in farmland.
+Most of them, support their families, by sharing work on the farmland.
 Some are even forced to work as labourers in illegal activities like sand mining.
 I promised Sejal that we would definitely try to come up with a solution.

 Malijunga public library